0xdeadbeer/monr/README.md

 an interface for services that want to implement memorization techniques (flashcards) into their apps.

-By far, the best example of a client using this API could be language learning games.
+By far, the best examples of clients using this API could be language learning games and educational software.
 I believe such calculations should be left to the backend, and that is why this project was born.

 # Contributions